-Patrick concentrates on finding practical solutions for his clients in a variety of industries.
-He is experienced in corporate transactions, data privacy, cybersecurity issues, and labor and employment matters.
+Patrick Bolling concentrates on finding practical solutions for his clients in a variety of industries.
+He is experienced in corporate transactions, data privacy and cybersecurity issues, and labor and employment matters.

 Prior to beginning his law practice, Patrick worked in federal regulatory, international, and scientific affairs for an international trade group.
-A native of Bedford, Va., Patrick is a former director and President of the Board of Directors of Arc of Central Virginia and serves on the Academy Center of the Arts’ MIX Committee.
-Patrick is very involved with the Virginia Bar Association and was named a “Millennial on the Move” by Lynchburg Business Magazine in 2017.
+A native of Bedford, Va., Patrick is a former director and President of the Board of Directors of Arc of Central Virginia, serves on the Academy Center of the Arts’ MIX Committee, and is on the Board of Directors for the Virginia Legal Aid Society.

 Lynchburg Bar Association